PluralKit/PluralKit/docs/content/user-guide.md

     pk;member new John
     pk;member new Craig Smith
     pk;member new Alice
+    pk;member new Unknown
+    pk;member new Skyler

+`@PluralKit` will respond with a confirmation and the member ID code, like so:

+    PluralKit: ✅ Member "John" (qazws) registered!

-As the one exception to the rule above, if the name consists of multiple words you must *not* enclose it in double quotes.
+⚠️ As the one exception to the rule above, if the name consists of multiple words you must *not* enclose it in double quotes.

 ### Looking up member info
 To view information about a member, there are a couple ways to do it.
 Either you can address a member by their name (if they're in your own system), by their 5-character *member ID*, or by their *display name*, like so: